-Anticipated Timeline: October 2023-April 2024
+Anticipated Timeline: November 2023-August 2024

 Up to 25 Phase 3 teams (winners of Phase 2) will be selected as Phase 3 winners, and each will receive a cash prize of \$150,000.
 Phase 3 teams will begin to engage fully on the Community Power Accelerator platform-an online meeting place for community solar developers, investors, and philanthropy.
-Using the Community Power Accelerator platform, competitors will secure investment commitments from investors and philanthropic organizations for a community solar portfolio of at least 2 projects (totally at least $1 \text{MW}{DC}$ ); each project must include at least two of the Five Meaningful Benefits.
+Using the Community Power Accelerator platform, competitors will secure investment commitments from investors and philanthropic organizations for a community solar portfolio of at least 2 projects (totally at least 1MW); each project must include at least two of the Five Meaningful Benefits.

-To be eligible for award, competitors must secure commitments for 100% funding for their portfolio via the Community Power Accelerator Platform or other funding sources.
-If the funding source is external from the Accelerator, that source should be willing to join the Accelerator during this timeframe or provide justification on why it cannot or is not interested in joining.
+To be eligible for award, competitors must secure commitments for 100% funding for their portfolio via the Community Power Accelerator Platform or other funding sources (including prize funding, if desired).
+If the funding source is external from the Accelerator, that source should be willing to join the Accelerator during this timeframe or provide contact information for any investors who are not a part of the accelerator.